The best textiles to use for decor and design

 - Acrylic: Popular material because it’s soft and has a texture similar to wool, acrylic is extremely hard-wearing, doesn’t crease or shrink and resists stains.
 It also doesn’t fade easily.
 You’ll find it in many heavy traffic areas in a home.

-- Microfibre: A mix of polyester and nylon that is comfortable, lightweight and hard-wearing, microfibre is very popular décor fabric.
+- Microfibre: A mix of polyester and nylon that is comfortable, light and hard-wearing, microfibre is very popular fabric.
 It’s soft and velvety, but as it’s a synthetic fabric, it’s less expensive than velvet.

 - Nylon: As it's synthetic and hard-wearing, we often choose nylon for curtains and upholstery.